Strong asymptotic of Cauchy biorthogonal polynomials and orthogonal polynomials with varying measure: Introduction

-The paper is organized as follows.
-Section 2 is dedicated to the study of the strong asymptotic of polynomials orthogonal with respect to varying measures; in particular, Theorems \ref{main_th} and \ref{cor:a} are proved.
+Section 2 is dedicated to the proof of Theorems \ref{main_th} and \ref{cor:a}.
+These results are used in Section 3 in the proof of Theorem \ref{mainbiort} but they have independent interest and may be employed to obtain exact estimates of the rate of convergence of multipoint Pad\'e and Hermite-Pad\'e approximations.

 Section 3 is devoted to the study of the strong asymptotic of a sequence of Hermite-Pad\'e polynomials intimately connected with the Cauchy biorthogonal polynomials defined above.
-Here, the results of Section 2 are used to prove Theorem \ref{ML} from which Theorem \ref{mainbiort} follows.
+The proof of Theorem \ref{mainbiort} is not simple because it requires several steps some of which are quite technical.
+A brief description of the idea of the proof is helpful for a better understanding of the whole paper.

+In \cite{LMS} the authors noticed the connection between Cauchy biorthogonal polynomials and a so called multilevel Hermite-Padé approximation problem.
+For convenience of the reader, we summarize this relationship in subsection 3.1.
+In subsections 3.2 and 3.3 we prove some useful formulas verified by these approximants and their associated polynomials.
+In particular, the biorthogonal polynomials $(P_n,Q_n)_{n\geq 0}$ are identified with certain Hermite-Pad\'e polynomials which turn out to be orthogonal with respect to varying measures.
+So the initial problem is reduced to finding the strong asymptotic of the associated Hermite-Pad\'e polynomials.

+The results in \cite{LMS} clearly indicate which functions $\Phi_1,\Phi_2$ must be taken to compare the Hermite-Pad\'e polynomials to establish their strong asymptotic behavior.
+This is explained in detail in subsection 3.4.
+These functions are the exponentials of the complex potentials associated with the equilibrium measures of the vector equilibrium problem used to describe the logarithmic asymptotic of the same polynomials.

+Because of the definition of biorthogonality, if the role of the measures $\sigma_1,\sigma_2$ is interchanged then the polynomials $P_n,Q_n$ are also interchanged; therefore, if the strong asymptotic of the sequence $(Q_n)_{n\geq 0}$ is obtained then that of the sequence $(P_n)_{n\geq 0}$ readily follows.
+Thus, we focus on $(Q_n)_{n\geq 0}$; more precisely, on their associated Hermite-Pad\'e polynomials.

+To obtain their strong asymptotic we adapt a very clever method devised by A.I.
+Aptekarev to obtain the strong asymptotic of type II Hermite-Pad\'e polynomials for Angelesco \cite{sasha2} and Nikishin \cite{sasha} systems of measures using fixed point theorems.
+To undestand what this is about, we need to advance some formulas.